rj-oidc/e2e-action-workflows/workshop/exercise-1/1_repo-project-management.md

 Since we have the previous workflow (`add-to-project.yml`) as well, the new issue is added to project as well.

 ### 2. On issue closure.
    We will now have automation whenever issues are closed.
-This automation will create issue(s) when an issue part of a feature is closed.
+This automation will create issue(s) when an issue related to a feature is closed.
 This will automate the SDLC of the feature.

 ![Screenshot 2022-05-17 at 11 13 23 PM](https://user-images.githubusercontent.com/17411453/168876861-4b7d2a2a-8044-4d0f-9da2-8f42f950e215.png)

 1. Open [issue-assigned.yml](/.github/workflows/issue-assigned.yml) in new tab.
 2. Uncomment the issue trigger logic.
-The workflow has logic to create issues in SDLC manner whenever prior issue is closed.
+3. The workflow has logic to create issues in SDLC manner whenever prior issue is closed.
+It also updates the feature issue to track progress.

 Now we will close the design issue.
-This will create a two new issues and add a comment in feature issue.
+This will create a two new issues(Implementation and Security) and add a comment in feature issue.

 ## Exercise 2 : Step 1